Breaking News

 The film was released on Jan.
 3, 2023.

-In the new film, Russia’s Anti-Putin Underground, which was released on YouTube on January 3, two Russian “partisans” meet with Hanrahan in a snowy forest in Eastern Europe, near the border with Russia.
+In the film, Russia’s Anti-Putin Underground, which was released on YouTube last year, two Russian “partisans” meet with Hanrahan in a snowy forest in Eastern Europe, near the border with Russia.
 With their faces masked and voices disguised, they detail the sabotage actions they claim to have taken part in directly — including destroying railway lines and a cell-phone tower near the Ukrainian border — or helped organize for other groups.
 They claim an estimated 30 cells throughout Russia are united, for now, by their goal of undermining the Kremlin.

 The men told the filmmaker they are risking their lives because “it’s not [Putin’s] country, it’s our country,” and added: “If not now, then when?”